-These policies provide coverage for the most common risks faced by opticians.
+These insurance policies cover the most common risks faced by opticians.

-A business owner’s policy bundles commercial property and general liability insurance in one plan.
-A BOP is often the most cost-effective type of commercial insurance for opticians.
+A BOP bundles commercial property insurance and general liability coverage in one plan.
+It's often the most cost-effective type of commercial insurance for an eye care center.

 Most states require workers' comp for optician practices that have employees.
 It also protects sole proprietors from work injury costs that health insurance might deny.

 This insurance covers the cost of lawsuits related to errors and oversights, such as a dispensing optician sued for a contact lens conversion mistake.
 It’s sometimes called malpractice insurance.

 Most states require commercial auto insurance for vehicles owned by an optician's clinic.
 It helps cover the cost of an accident involving your business vehicle.